Daanylo/instagram-scraper/README.md

 ## Notes

-- Instagram aggressively blocks automated scraping
+- ⚠️ Instagram aggressively blocks automated scraping
-- The post scraper uses browser automation to bypass detection
+- 🤖 The post scraper uses Puppeteer browser automation to bypass detection
-- Add delays between requests to avoid rate limiting
+- ⏱️ Add delays between requests (3000ms recommended) to avoid rate limiting
-- Some data may not be available for all posts
+- 🔒 No login required - works with public posts only
+- 📊 All engagement metrics are extracted in real-time

 ## Output Example